Humans-Machines/styleguide/html-css-sass/README.md

 ## Accessibility

 - Use semantic headings and structure
+- Order DOM elements logically
+- Use elements for what they have been created for.
+For example, use heading elements for headings, `p` elements for paragraphs, `a` elements for anchors, etc.
 - Ensure links have :focus state and are recognizable (underlined)
 - Use appropriate alt text for images
 - To prevent redundancy and for images whose purpose is purely decorative, use no alt text, as in `alt=""`